Skip to content

 Search engine optimisation, which is usually shortened to SEO, relies on the inclusion of power words through copywriting.
 It’s all well and good making sure your web pages are showing up in the search results, but this won’t mean much if your target audience isn’t clicking through to the website.

-Let’s explain this point in a bit more detail.
 Search engines reward websites that gain organic traffic (people entering websites by clicking through free links instead of Ads).
 If a web page, or even several web pages, are consistently visited and engaged with for a good length of time then Google’s algorithm will assume that audiences are getting something valuable from the content.
 This helps the search engine to decide where the pages should appear in the rankings when their related keywords are searched for.
 The better the pages are at satisfying their audience’s search needs, the more valuable the content, and the higher they’ll be when prospective customers go to look for products, services or even answers to questions online.

 But none of this will happen if you don’t encourage people to click on the link and be driven into your website as traffic.
 This is, of course, where SEO power words come in.
 By adding them into your meta titles and descriptions (the links and descriptions that show up in SERPs), people are more likely to want to visit your website.
 By convincing them to click through, you’ve won half the battle ‒ all you have to do then is make sure your content gives the people what they want.